adrienjoly/adrienjoly.github.io/now/index.md

 I’m home in Montreuil, Paris area, France.

-- 💼  &nbsp; As a Tech Coach, I’m currently helping Omie’s technical team improve the quality of their products and software development processes.
+- 💼  &nbsp; As a Tech Coach, I’m helping Omie’s technical team improve the quality of their software products and development processes.

   > For more information about what I can do for your business, check out [adrienjoly.com/pro](/pro).
+Don’t hesitate to reach out if you have coaching and/or training needs.

 - 🎓  &nbsp; A second article I wrote was freshly published on infoq.com, and I'm preparing two conference talks.
 Stay tuned!

   > Check out my list of [talks](/talks) and [posts](/posts).

-- 🎸  &nbsp; With my rock cover band « The Rag Dolls », we’re giving a [concert](https://www.facebook.com/events/1120603685556319/) during the night of November 11th, at 1am, at Supersonic, Paris.
-Can’t wait!
+- 🎸  &nbsp; Until we find concert opportunities with « [Harissa](https://www.facebook.com/harissaquartet) » and « The Rag Dolls », I’m learning to play the guitar.

 <!--